Yuukiio/42Cursus/README2.md

 ## *FT_CALLOC*

-`ft_calloc` is a standard library function in C that is used for dynamic memory allocation.
+`ft_calloc` is a function that is used for dynamic memory allocation.
 It stands for "contiguous allocation" and is often used to allocate memory for an array of elements. `ft_calloc` is similar to the `malloc` function, but it has an additional feature: it initializes the allocated memory to zero.

+### *Implementation of my ft_calloc*

+    void *ft_calloc(size_t count, size_t size)
+    {
+         void *ptr;

+         // Step 1: Allocate memory for an array of elements ptr = malloc(count * size);

+         // Step 2: Check if malloc succeeded in allocating memory if (ptr == NULL)
+              return (ptr); // If malloc failed, return NULL (error)

+         // Step 3: Initialize the allocated memory to zero ft_bzero(ptr, size * count);

+      // Step 4: Return the pointer to the allocated and initialized memory return (ptr);
+    }

+1. The function `ft_calloc` is defined, which takes two arguments:
+   - `count`: The number of elements to allocate memory for.
+   - `size`: The size (in bytes) of each element.

+2. Inside the function, a `void` pointer named `ptr` is declared.
+This pointer will be used to store the address of the dynamically allocated memory block.

+3. `malloc` is called to allocate memory for an array of elements.
+The expression `count * size` calculates the total size (in bytes) needed for the array.
+If `malloc` successfully allocates memory, the address of the allocated memory is stored in the `ptr` variable.
+If `malloc` fails (e.g., due to insufficient available memory), it returns `NULL`.

+4. A check is performed to see if `malloc` succeeded.
+If `ptr` is `NULL`, it means that memory allocation failed.
+In this case, the function returns `NULL` to signal an error condition.
+The caller can then handle the error accordingly.

+5. If `malloc` was successful (i.e., `ptr` is not `NULL`), the code calls the `ft_bzero` function.
+This function is expected to initialize the memory block pointed to by `ptr` with zeros.
+It ensures that all elements in the allocated memory are initialized to zero, which is the standard behavior of `calloc`.

+6. Finally, the function returns the `ptr` variable, which now points to the allocated and zero-initialized memory block.

+In summary, this code is a custom implementation of the `calloc` function.
+It allocates memory for an array of elements and initializes all the elements to zero.
+If memory allocation fails, it returns `NULL` to indicate an error condition.